-Today we want to start talking about grief and gender, but our goal is to simply point out where similarities and differences might lie.
+Today, we want to start talking about grief and gender.
+However, our goal is to simply point out where similarities and differences might lie.
 In conceptualizing grief and gender, we want you to always remember these things exist on a continuum.
 Please keep in mind, we’re not stating facts about men and women.
 There is no way we can tell you how your brother or mother or best friend will respond to grief solely based on gender.

 Although men are often thought of as “less emotional,” I think it’s important to quickly discredit the notion that men don’t feel the same intense grief emotions as women.
-Prominent grief researcher, Kenneth Doka, and his colleague Terry Martin have already served up a heaping bowlful of food for thought on this topic in their book Grieving Beyond Gender.
-In this book, they outline different grieving styles which they associate with being characteristically “masculine” or “feminine”, although they note that these styles exist on a continuum and that gender is merely a contributing factor.
+Prominent grief researcher, Kenneth Doka, and his colleague, Terry Martin, have already served up a heaping bowlful of food for thought on this topic in their book Grieving Beyond Gender.
+In this book, they outline different grieving styles that they associate with being characteristically “masculine” or “feminine”, although they note that these styles exist on a continuum and that gender is merely a contributing factor.

 However, not everyone likes to get up close and personal with their feelings.
-So although people may experience the same type of emotions, some people might feel and express them differently.
+So, although people may experience the same type of emotions, some people might feel and express them differently.
 Doka and Martin associate this type of grieving with the instrumental grieving style.
-Instrumental grief is experienced in more physical and cognitive ways – “I couldn’t stop thinking about what happened” or “I felt like I couldn’t breathe.”
-The instrumental grief response is expressed in physical, cognitive or behavioral ways and looks more like ‘doing’ or ‘taking action’.
+Instrumental grief is experienced in more physical and cognitive ways (e.g., “I couldn’t stop thinking about what happened” or “I felt like I couldn’t breathe”) and the grief response is expressed in physical, cognitive, or behavioral ways and looks more like ‘doing’ or ‘taking action’.

 Although instrumental grievers might not see a direct correlation between their feelings and their response, if asked what they “did” in response to their loss as opposed to what they “felt,” they might say things like they spoke about the person a lot, created a lasting memorial, immediately found ways to further their loved one’s legacy, or they got involved in charity or activism in their loved one’s memory.
-This type of grief expression can be a bit more difficult for outsiders to discern so others might worry the person isn’t dealing with their emotions when in reality they are just dealing with them differently.
+This type of grief expression can be a bit more difficult for outsiders to discern.
+Others might worry the person isn’t dealing with their emotions when, in reality, they are just dealing with them differently.

-Doka and Martin are in no way saying this is how men grieve and this is how women grieve.
+Doka and Martin are in no way saying that men grieve instrumentally and women grieve intuitively.
 Remember that continuum we mentioned?
-Well, these theorists say that most of us fall somewhere along the continuum between intuitive and instrumental grief and have what they call a blended experience.
+Well, these theorists say that most of us fall somewhere along the continuum between intuitive and instrumental grief.
+They call this a blended experience.
 People who fall on this continuum borrow coping tools from both ends of the spectrum.

-Now, when it comes to gender there are a lot of societal, cultural, and personal expectations telling us how we should feel and react; men should be strong and stoic and women should be emotional and sensitive.
+Now, when it comes to gender, there are a lot of societal, cultural, and personal expectations telling us how we should feel and react: Men should be strong and stoic, while women should be emotional and sensitive.
 These assumptions are really unhelpful because a lot of the time they don’t fit, yet we might feel ashamed, guilty, or weak for not feeling or acting our part.

 Subscribe to receive our posts straight to your email inbox.